oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/03-initialize-environment/03-initialize-environment.md

     - WebLogic Server
     - WebCenter Content Server

-2. On the *web browser* window on the right preloaded with *WebCenter Content* homepage, click on the *Login* and select the saved credentials to sign in.
-These credentials have been saved within *web browser* and are provided below, alongside the URL, for reference
+2. Open the *web browser* window with *WebCenter Content* homepage url, click on the *Login* and Login using the below credentials

     - URL